DylanLacey/navi/README.md

 We could also track CPU usage & open files.

-For iOS tests, we could hook into instruments and get instrumentation data as the test runs.

 ## Parameterized scripts
 Allow the parameters of the prerun URL to re-configure the supplied script, eg: